JojorioCh/dialogflow-chatbot-attempt/README.md

 ## Acknowledgments

-- [Mantine](https://mantine.dev/) Helped me a lot in creating this website.
+- This was just a simple HTML design but I would really like to shout out the following:

 - [Chatimize](https://www.youtube.com/@chatimize) A YouTube content creator who had videos giving tips and tricks for Dialogflow

-- I Would also like to Thank Ram the UX Designer who helped with giving feedback for this project.
+- [Ram Manthry](https://www.linkedin.com/in/ram-manthry-2a427715/), who patiently went through the SCSS and sassy-styling so that I could apply it to my coding here.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>